 Semi-supervised learning (SSL) addresses a common scenario in machine learning: an abundance of unlabeled data alongside a much smaller, often expensive-to-acquire, set of labeled data.
-The objective is to leverage both data types to build models that outperform those trained on labeled data alone.
+The objective is to utilize both data types to build models that outperform those trained on labeled data alone.
 Variational Autoencoders, with their inherent ability to learn rich data representations from unlabeled inputs, offer a powerful framework for SSL.

 The core idea behind using VAEs in SSL is that the latent space z learned by the VAE from all available data (both labeled XL and unlabeled XU) can provide a more structured and informative representation for a subsequent classification task than the raw input data x.
 This is particularly advantageous when labeled data is scarce.